TheWicklowWolf/LidaTube/README.md

 </p>

-Web GUI for adding missing Lidarr albums to metube.
+Web GUI for finding and downloading missing Lidarr albums.

 ## Run using docker-compose